 Roaming in the EU: included and no surprises

-Outside the EU: pay-as-you-go and bundles
+Outside the EU: pay-per-use and bundles

 Typical Finetwork roaming prices